-Optimization can be done side-by-side with these simple methods, which you can quickly and directly affect performance.
+Optimization can be done side-by-side with these simple methods, which can quickly and directly affect performance.
 These are:

 - First of all, you can reduce the number of plugins for your site.
 You need to remove unnecessary and unused plugins.

 - You can also optimize your site content (like images, audio files, videos, etc.) for your site and eradicate or take out needless and junk content from your site.
-You can furthermore diminish the file size that will make these multimedia content loads faster.
+You can furthermore diminish the file size which will make these multimedia content loads faster.

 - Optimizing WordPress can also be accomplished through hardware efficiency when your host is residing in SSD drives.

-- It is recommended not to run a DNS on your WordPress server.
+- It is recommended not to run DNS on your WordPress server.
 Rather you can make use of a commercial service for DNS such as Amazon's Route 53.